Did Jinger Duggar’s Pants Inspire Josh Duggar To Change His Wife’s Fashion Rules?

 Jinger Duggar, 23, was the first female star of 19 Kids and Counting to make a major wardrobe change after getting married.
 She spent years toeing the Duggar party line by only wearing dresses and skirts, many of which she had to share with her sisters.
 However, once she moved out and no longer had to choose her outfits from a communal closet, she began mixing things up by rocking the occasional pair of pants or shorts.

 Jinger and her husband, Jeremy Vuolo, 29, have shared a few photos of her new style on their Instagram pages, and they’ve also been using social media to show off Jinger’s impressive photography skills.
 On Monday, the Duggar daughter shared a few photos taken inside the Arkansas State Capitol in Little Rock.
 Two women are pictured in one of the images, and their backs are to the camera.
 Because their faces aren’t visible, fans have been trying to figure out who the women are.
-Some of Jinger’s followers believe that her oldest sister, Jana, 27, is the woman on the right and her pregnant sister-in-law, Anna, 29, is the woman on the left in the photo below.
+Some of Jinger’s followers believe that her oldest sister, Jana, 27, is the woman on the right, and her pregnant sister-in-law, Anna, 29, is the woman on the left in the photo below.

-“The girl on the right seems to be Jana but who is the girl on the left?” wrote on fan.
+“The girl on the right seems to be Jana but who is the girl on the left?” wrote one fan.

 “Girl on left – Anna???” suggested another.